Author and Journalist

 Wm5g9rnqxeo2rdxfomz7 author portrait small

-I'm a writer, editor, and researcher who has reported from North and South America, Europe, the Caribbean, and West Africa covering culture, politics, history, and identity.
+I'm an author, journalist, and editor who has reported from North and South America, Europe, the Caribbean, and West Africa covering culture, politics, history, and identity.
 I've written thousands of stories, ranging from the fight to preserve world heritage in Palmyra, Syria, to the story of the first American dictionary.
 My book Americanon is about how seemingly innocuous bestselling books have served quietly as blueprints for "the good American," molding our common language, culture, and customs.
 It was published by Dutton (Penguin-Random House) June 1, 2021.

 My work has appeared in The New York Times, The Wall Street Journal, The Washington PostThe Nation, The Paris Review Daily, TIME, The Guardian, New York Magazine's The Cut, The New Republic, Fortune, Village VoiceInternational Business Times, CNN, the Los Angeles Review of Books, AFP Services, The Believer, Lapham's Quarterly, Teen Vogue, Business Insider, InStyle, DAME, LitHub, Bookforum, Thrillist and Travel + Leisure, among others.
 I used to be a staff reporter at Time Inc. and International Business Times.